Ellen Nowak: Biography

 Originally from Illinois, Nowak graduated from Danville High School in 1989.
 Nowak earned her bachelor's degree from the University of Wisconsin–Milwaukee, and went on to earn a J.D. from Marquette University Law School.
 Out of law school, she practiced business litigation at Mallery & Zimmerman S.C. in Milwaukee.

 She became involved in politics and was hired as legal counsel and chief of staff to the speaker of the Wisconsin State Assembly, John Gard.
 She subsequently worked for the nonprofit "School Choice Wisconsin", which advocates for state-funded vouchers to pay private school tuition.
 From 2009 to 2011, she worked as chief of staff to Waukesha County Executive Dan Vrakas.
 Nowak practiced business litigation at Mallery & Zimmerman S.C. in Milwaukee from 1998 to 2002, and later worked as the deputy director of School Choice Wisconsin.

 In July 2011, Governor Scott Walker appointed Nowak to the Public Service Commission of Wisconsin.
-In March 2015, she was named Chairperson.
+In March 2015, she was named chairperson.
 During her time at the Public Service Commission, Nowak served as the First Vice President of the National Association of Regulatory Utility Commissioners.
-Nowak also served on the Advisory Council for New Mexico State University’s Center for Public Utilities, the Advisory Council to the Board of Directors for the Electric Power Research Institute and the Advisory Committee for the Critical Consumers Issues Forum.
+Nowak also served on the Advisory Council for New Mexico State University's Center for Public Utilities, the Advisory Council to the board of directors for the Electric Power Research Institute and the Advisory Committee for the Critical Consumers Issues Forum.

 In the spring of 2016, Nowak was one of 11 candidates named as possible replacements for retiring Wisconsin Supreme Court Justice David Prosser Jr., but she was ultimately not selected by the appointment advisory committee.

 In February 2018, Walker announced that he would appoint Nowak to serve as secretary of the Wisconsin Department of Administration.
 She served nearly a year in that role, but after Walker lost re-election in 2018, her position was set to terminate with the change of administration.
-Walker then appointed her back to the Public Service Commission, where she could remain for a fixed term of four years.Unlike other notable Walker appointees, Nowak has indicated she will leave office when her term expires on March 1, 2023.
+Walker then appointed her back to the Public Service Commission, where she could remain for a fixed term of four years.
+Unlike other notable Walker appointees, Nowak has indicated she will leave office when her term expires on March 1, 2023.

+In July 2023 Nowak announced that she was resigning to join the American Transmission Co one of the companies she regulated.